-You’ll start by setting up a crypto wallet.
-A wallet works just like a bank account, where you send and receive digital money.
+First step is establishing a cryptocurrency wallet.
+A crypto wallet operates much like a traditional bank account, serving as a digital repository where you can send and receive digital funds.

 Bitcoin is the most popular crypto among small businesses, followed by Bitcoin Cash, Ethereum, Litecoin, and Binance.
 Consider a wallet that can hold these popular cryptos.

 Other factors to look for when choosing the best multi-cryptocurrency wallet are:

 - Cryptocurrencies supported (wallets such as Ledger Nano S and Guarda support more than 30 cryptos)